confluentinc/ksql/docs/installation/server-config/security.rst

     ksql.schema.registry.ssl.truststore.password=<your-secure-password>

 The exact settings will vary depending on the encryption and authentication mechanisms
-|sr| is using, and how your SSL certificates are signed.
+{{ site.sr }} is using, and how your SSL certificates are signed.

-You can pass authentication settings to the |sr| client used by KSQL by adding the following to your KSQL server config.
+You can pass authentication settings to the {{ site.sr }} client used by KSQL by adding the following to your KSQL server config.

 ::